TylerBignell/LaTeX-AssignmentTemplate-Overleaf/README.md

 ## Recommended Workflow

 1. Write and collaborate using this template on Overleaf
-2. Keep all your work in `content.tex`
+2. Keep all your work in a `content.tex`
 3. When ready for final submission, copy `content.tex` into the full template and compile locally Both templates use identical metadata fields, environments, and commands.
 Your content file transfers with no changes needed.